-Second, it is not apparent why, for example, a provision of loser as opposed to minimal feedback makes a bidder more concerned about loser regret.
+Second, it is not apparent why, for example, a provision of loser as opposed to minimal feedback should increase a bidder's concern about loser regret.
 The intuition for this is based on the iterated expectation argument we discussed earlier.
 Indeed, receiving loser feedback might result in a more painful regret experience from a narrow-margin loss.
-But it might also result in relieving the bidder of regret concerns in case of a big-margin loss.
+However, it might also result in relieving the bidder of regret concerns in case of a big-margin loss.
 It is therefore not clear why bidders would place a larger weight on loser regret relative to material payoff under loser feedback.
 An analogous argument can also be made about winner vs. minimal feedback.
-Moreover, we consider the salience assumption to be less than fully satisfactory from the point of view of theoretical modeling since the theory is vacuous as to how one should be guided to think about the impact on anticipated regret of alternative feedback types.
+Moreover, we consider the salience assumption to be less than fully satisfactory from the point of view of theoretical modeling since the theory is inconclusive as to how one should be guided to think about the impact on anticipated regret of alternative feedback types.